Permits Requiring Special Referrals

 Review the Temporary Special Event Permit Guidelines.

-Apply for these permits at Special Event & Vendor Licensing Office, 200 Holliday Street, Lobby, Counter 4 (hours are Monday-Wednesday & Friday 9:00 AM - 4:30 PM, Thursday – Closed).
-Please check with Department of Transportation for application submission guidelines.
+Apply for these permits at Special Event & Vendor Licensing Office, 401 E. Fayette Street, 1st Floor (hours are Monday-Wednesday & Friday 9:00 AM - 4:30 PM, Thursday – Closed).
+Please check with the Department of Transportation for application submission guidelines.

 Special referrals may be made to the Minor Privilege section, which is interested in any projections into Baltimore City's right-of-way.
 The Minor Privilege Section in the Department of Transportation issues permits and provides guidelines for encroachments into the public right-of-way.
 Minor Privileges range from semi-permanent items like Signage and Outdoor Seating to more permanent structures like underground Vaults and Bay Windows.